microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/readme.md

 Following actions should be performed as a part of building user functions:

-- List user initiated functions of the software systems and their interconnected sub-systems.
+- List user initiated functions of the software systems, and their interconnected sub-systems.
 - For any function, keep track of the actions performed as well as Input and Output data.
 - Find the relations, if any between different Users functions.
 - Find out the nature of different user functions i.e. if they are independent or are reusable.